 Princeton Times-Republic, March 28, 1946 – “This issue of the Times-Republic carries a page ad for the V.A.
 Yahr store which has been remodeled recently and with its many improvements ranks as one of the most modern stores in this part of the state.”

-That completes our survey of the first 100 years (1848-1948), with a few bonus years thrown in, of Water Lot 26 and the property at 535 West Water Street.
+That completes our survey of the first 100 years (1848-1948) of Water Lot 26 and the property at 535 West Water Street.
 I will update with additional owners and occupants as my research progresses.

 Thank you for reading and caring about local history.